cprussin/token/README.md

 Token is a library that generates and verifies cryptographically secure, signed tokens.
 The tokens contain an integer payload, which is intended to be used as a UID field.
-When verifying a token, the token is checked to ensure that they it is not expired and that the IP address issuing the verification is the same as the one that generated the token.
+When verifying a token, the token is checked to ensure that it is not expired and that the IP address issuing the verification is the same as the one that generated the token.

 ## Install